 Pronunication: FOR-mi-um ten-AX

-Like Purple fountain grass, New Zealand flax has become increasingly popular in residential and commercial landscape design in recent years.
+Like fountain grass, New Zealand flax has become increasingly popular in residential and commercial applications.
 Possessing a similar deep-red, purplish, bronze color, New Zealand flax's leaves are more broad or strap-like than the finer fountain grass.
 It also tends to get taller, reaching a height of 5 feet or more, and about 4 feet wide.
-Although not an easy task, Phormium will need to be de-clumped... every few years.
+Although not an easy task, Phormium will need to be de-clumped every few years.
 Look at it this way—after you have separated the clumps and replanted them elsewhere in the garden, you will have gained new plants for free!

 Smaller or different variations of New Zealand flax include: